AsafGazit/NGQuery/README.md

 Therefore, date pattern is defined by:
 - field A: values are either isinDayofmonth or isinMonthsnames.
 - field B: values are either isinDayofmonth or isinMonthsnames.
- (field 1 and 2 are the same to account for both date dypes)
+ (field A and B are the same to account for both date types)
 - field C: values are isinYears.

 The date name pattern is defined by: